 The University of Nebraska-Lincoln's Office of Graduate Studies provides general information and many helpful resources about graduate study at Nebraska.
 They are located at 1100 Seaton Hall.
-You should regularly consult their website at https://www.unl.edu/gradstudies/ for essential forms, deadlines, and timelines.
-For M.A. students, information can be found at https://www.unl.edu/gradstudies/current/degrees/masters.
-For Ph.D. students, information can be found at https://www.unl.edu/gradstudies/current/degrees/doctoral.
+You should regularly consult their website for essential forms, deadlines, and timelines.
+For M.A. students, information can be found on the Master's Degree Steps to Completion page.
+For Ph.D. students, information can be found on the Doctoral Degree Steps to Completion page.